AAO Renewal Information

 The renewal process

-Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via letter to let them know their appointment/s are coming to an end.
-The renewal form and a copy of this fact sheet will be enclosed.
+Twelve weeks before expiry, the AAO Coordinator will contact the AAO’s employer via email to let them know their appointment/s are coming to an end.
+The renewal form will be attached to the email for the AAO and their employer to complete.

-If the applicant is no longer working as an AAO their employer should complete the renewal form as appropriate and return it to the AAO Coordinator along with their ID card.
+If the applicant is no longer working as an AAO their employer should notify the AAO Coordinator by email and return the AAOs ID card to the address below.

-More information about the AAO renewal process is available from the AAO Coordinator at
+More information about the AAO renewal process is available from the AAO Coordinator on 02 6272 3933, firstname.lastname@example.org, or from the Department of Agriculture, Water and the Environment website.

 GPO Box 858